audioburst-labs/AudioburstSDK-Android/player-core/README.md

 # AudioburstSDK core library module
-Library that will let you access Audioburst content and add playback functionality to your app.
+A library that allows you to access Audioburst content and add playback functionality to your app.

 ## Get Started